ghorint2t/scripts/README.md

   * Current price
 - Option to filter out DLCs
 - Option to filter out owned games
-- Integration with wishlist/cart from the store
+- Integration with wishlist/cart from the store, with a separate tab added for viewing (and sorting) your wishlist
+- A blacklist of games that will be excluded from all searches
-- Grid state (column widths, visibility and filters) are saved in browser local storage
+- Grid state (column widths, visibility, filters and blacklist) are saved in browser local storage between sessions
+- Option to save and load the grid configuraration (including blacklist) either to transfer your blacklist between browsers/devices, or to save your favorite filter setups.
+- Option to view the grid in full screen width

 ## Details